 Age of Travellers

-Premiums increase with age due to higher injury risk and longer recovery times.
-Some providers have maximum age limits for specific adventure activities.
-Travellers over 65 may find limited options for extreme sports cover.
+Premiums rise with age due to higher statistical injury risk and longer recovery periods.
+Some providers impose maximum age limits for specific adventure activities.
+Travellers over 65 may find their options for extreme sports cover are more limited.

 📋

-Higher cover levels include more activities, higher medical limits, and better equipment cover.
-If you are travelling with expensive specialist equipment (dive gear, climbing equipment, surfboards), you may need a higher tier to ensure adequate cover.
+Higher policy tiers include more activities, higher medical limits, and better equipment cover.
+If you are travelling with valuable specialist gear such as dive equipment, a surfboard, or climbing hardware, you may need a top-tier policy to ensure adequate cover.

 Scuba Diving

-• Standard policies typically cover recreational diving to 30 metres with a certified buddy
+• Standard policies generally cover recreational diving to 30 metres with a certified buddy

 • Deeper dives, cave diving, wreck penetration, and technical diving require specific adventure cover

-• Ensure your policy covers hyperbaric chamber treatment for decompression sickness
+• Confirm your policy covers hyperbaric chamber treatment for decompression sickness

-• Check that your PADI or SSI certification level matches the diving your policy covers
+• Your PADI or SSI certification level must match the type of diving your policy covers

 • Tandem skydiving with a licensed operator is covered by most adventure policies

-• Solo skydiving may require additional qualifications and a higher-tier policy
+• Solo skydiving typically requires additional qualifications and a higher policy tier

-• Bungee jumping with a licensed commercial operator is typically covered on adventure plans
+• Bungy jumping with a licensed commercial operator is covered on adventure plans

-• Always verify the operator is licensed and meets local safety standards before participating
+• Always verify the operator is licensed and compliant with local safety regulations

 • Standard adventure policies typically cover rafting up to Grade 3 or Grade 4 rapids

-• Grade 5 and above is considered extreme and may require specialist cover
+• Grade 5 and above is classified as extreme and may require specialist cover

-Tips for Kiwis Buying Adventure Sports Travel Insurance
+Tips for Australians Buying Adventure Sports Travel Insurance

-Practical tips to help you get the right adventure cover and avoid common pitfalls.
+Practical guidance to help you secure the right adventure cover and sidestep common pitfalls.

 1

-Every provider maintains a specific list of covered adventure activities.
-Do not assume your activity is covered because it seems similar to one on the list.
-If 'bungee jumping' is covered but 'bridge swinging' is not listed, you may not be covered for bridge swinging.
-Contact your provider directly if your planned activity is not on the list.
+Every provider maintains a defined list of covered adventure activities in their Product Disclosure Statement.
+Do not assume an activity is covered simply because something similar appears on the list.
+If 'bungy jumping' is covered but 'bridge swinging' is not named, you may have no cover for bridge swinging.
+Contact the provider directly if your planned activity is absent from the list.

 2

-Almost all adventure sports policies require that activities are conducted with a licensed, commercial operator.
-Independent or unsupervised activities (solo rock climbing, diving without a buddy, self-guided white water rafting) are typically excluded.
-Keep the operator's details and any receipts as proof.
+Almost all adventure policies require you to participate through a licensed, commercial operator.
+Independent or unsupervised activities - solo rock climbing, diving without a buddy, self-guided white water rafting - are typically excluded.
+Retain the operator's business details and any receipts as evidence if you need to make a claim.

 3

-Some providers require you to declare specific adventure activities when purchasing your policy, with an additional premium charged for higher-risk activities.
-Failing to declare activities may void your cover.
-If you decide to try an unplanned adventure activity during your trip, contact your insurer first to check if you can add cover.
+Some providers require you to nominate specific adventure activities at the time of purchase, with an additional premium charged for higher-risk pursuits.
+Failing to declare activities could void your cover entirely.
+If you decide to try something unplanned during your trip, contact your insurer before participating to check whether you can add it to your policy.

 4

-Policies with adventure cover specify maximum altitudes for trekking and mountaineering (e.g. 4,000m, 5,000m, 6,000m) and maximum depths for scuba diving (e.g. 30m, 40m, 50m).
-If you exceed these limits, your cover is void for any incident that occurs beyond the specified limit.
+Adventure policies specify maximum altitudes for trekking and mountaineering (typically 4,000m, 5,000m, or 6,000m) and maximum depths for scuba diving (commonly 30m, 40m, or 50m).
+If you exceed these limits, your cover is void for any incident occurring beyond the stated threshold.

 5

-If your adventure activity requires certification (scuba diving, skydiving, paragliding), carry your certification card or proof of qualification with you.
-Your insurer may require evidence that you held the appropriate certification at the time of an incident.
+If your activity requires a certification - scuba diving, solo skydiving, paragliding - carry your certification card or digital proof with you at all times.
+Your insurer may request evidence that you held the appropriate qualification at the time of an incident before they process a claim.

 6

-If you are planning multiple adventure activities across your trip, World Nomads covers over 200 activities as standard and is specifically designed for adventure travellers.
-It is also one of the few providers that allows you to purchase or extend cover while already overseas, which is useful if you decide to add activities during your trip.
+If your trip involves multiple adventure activities across different destinations, World Nomads covers over 200 activities as standard and is purpose-built for active travellers.
+It is also one of the few providers allowing Australians to purchase or extend cover while already overseas, which is valuable if you add activities on the go.

 Frequently Asked Questions

-Common questions Kiwis ask about adventure sports travel insurance.
+Common questions Australians ask about adventure sports travel insurance.

 Does standard travel insurance cover adventure activities?

-In most cases, no. Standard travel insurance covers everyday activities like sightseeing, swimming in pools, and gentle hiking.
-Activities like bungee jumping, skydiving, scuba diving below certain depths, white water rafting, paragliding, and mountaineering are typically excluded.
+In most cases, no. Standard travel insurance covers everyday holiday activities such as sightseeing, swimming in hotel pools, and gentle bushwalking.
+Activities like bungy jumping, skydiving, scuba diving below certain depths, white water rafting, paragliding, and mountaineering are typically excluded.
 You need a policy with a specific adventure sports add-on or a provider like World Nomads that includes adventure activities as standard.

 How much does adventure sports travel insurance cost?

-Adventure sports cover typically adds 20-50% to the cost of a standard travel insurance policy.
-For a two-week trip to Southeast Asia, comprehensive adventure cover ranges from approximately $100 - $250 NZD per person depending on activities and cover level.
-These are estimates only - obtain a personalised quote from your chosen provider.
+Adventure cover typically adds 20 to 50 percent on top of a standard policy.
+For a two-week trip from Australia to Southeast Asia, comprehensive adventure cover generally falls between A$120 and A$280 per person depending on the activities and cover level.
+These are estimates only - always obtain a personalised quote from your chosen provider.

-Recreational scuba diving to 30 metres with a certified buddy is typically covered on standard travel insurance.
+Recreational scuba diving to 30 metres with a certified buddy is typically covered on standard travel insurance, including on the Great Barrier Reef.
 Diving below 30m, solo diving, cave diving, wreck penetration, night diving, and technical diving usually require specific adventure cover.
 Your certification level must match the type of diving covered by your policy.

-What happens if I get injured doing an activity that is not on my policy's list?
+What happens if I get injured doing an activity not listed on my policy?

-If you are injured during an activity that is not listed as covered on your policy, your claim will almost certainly be declined.
-This applies even if the activity seems similar to one that is covered.
-Always check the specific activity list in your PDS before participating, and contact your insurer if you are unsure.
+If you sustain an injury during an activity that is not listed as covered in your PDS, your claim will almost certainly be declined.
+This applies even if the activity appears similar to one that is covered.
+Always check the specific activity list before participating, and call your insurer if you are unsure.

-Does adventure sports insurance cover me if I am not with a commercial operator?
+Does adventure insurance cover me if I am not with a commercial operator?

-Most adventure sports policies require that activities are conducted with a licensed, commercial operator as a condition of cover.
-Independent or unsupervised activities (e.g. solo rock climbing, unguided white water kayaking) are typically excluded.
-There are limited exceptions for activities like independent trekking on established trails.
+Most adventure policies require activities to be conducted with a licensed, commercial operator as a condition of cover.
+Independent or unsupervised activities such as solo rock climbing or unguided white water kayaking are typically excluded.
+Limited exceptions may apply for activities like independent trekking on established and marked trails.

-Can I add adventure cover to my existing travel insurance policy?
+Can I add adventure cover to an existing policy?

-Some providers allow you to add an adventure activities add-on to an existing policy, either at purchase or (less commonly) during your trip.
-However, not all providers offer this flexibility.
-If you know you will be doing adventure activities, it is generally better to purchase adventure cover from the outset to avoid gaps.
+Some providers allow you to add an adventure activities add-on to an existing policy, either at purchase or, less commonly, during your trip.
+Not all providers offer this flexibility.
+If you know you will be doing adventure activities, it is generally better to include adventure cover from the outset to avoid gaps.

-It depends on the altitude and terrain.
-Low-altitude hiking and walking on established trails is covered by standard travel insurance.
-Trekking above 2,500 - 3,000 metres, scrambling, via ferrata, and mountaineering are typically classified as adventure activities.
-Check your policy's altitude limits and definitions of covered trekking activities.
+It depends on altitude and terrain.
+Low-altitude bushwalking and hiking on established trails is typically covered by standard travel insurance.
+Trekking above 2,500 to 3,000 metres, scrambling, via ferrata, and mountaineering are classified as adventure activities by most providers.
+Check your policy's altitude limits and the specific definitions of covered trekking.

 Ready to Compare Adventure Sports Travel Insurance?

-Compare adventure travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your adrenaline pursuits - it's 100% free.
+Compare adventure travel insurance from Australia's leading providers in under two minutes.
+Find the right cover for your adrenaline pursuits - completely free.

 Compare Estimates